Theo ten Caat

-Pieter Theodoor "Theo" ten Caat (born 8 December 1964) is a Dutch former professional footballer who played as a forward for FC Twente, BV Veendam, FC Groningen, Aberdeen and Vitesse Arnhem.
+Pieter Theodoor "Theo" ten Caat (born 8 December 1964) is a Dutch retired footballer who played as a midfielder for FC Twente, BV Veendam, FC Groningen, Aberdeen and Vitesse Arnhem.

 Club career

 After nearly 200 matches in the Dutch league, Ten Caat moved abroad to play for Scottish side Aberdeen in 1991.

 In 1999, Ten Caat returned to former club Veendam.

 Managerial career

-Since summer 2016, Ten Caat works for the FC Twente youth academy and was coach at amateur sides WHC and Achilles '94.
+Between 2004 and 2011 and again since summer 2016, Ten Caat works for the FC Twente youth academy and was coach at amateur sides WHC and Achilles '94.
+He also coached FC Klazienaveen and published his biography in 2025.

+Personal life

+His brother Fred(dy) also played professionally, for Twente and Emmen.